 (Bristol Arms Hotel, 81 Sussex St, Sydney) Open Friday and Saturday from 8pm to 3am.

-Retro 's neon two-story dance arena .
-Frequented by beautiful Australian girls, a crowd of all ages who want to party and DJs who play pop hits at all speeds.
+Just behind the delightfully sparse charm of Darling Harbour is the neon-lit, two-story dance arena of Retro .
+Frequented by beautiful Australian girls, a party-minded crowd of all ages, and DJs spinning pop hits at full blast.

-An underground hideout, an 1800s sewer and a mix of local bands and crazy lights, what could be better.
-If partying til you drop is your idea of a good night out, then Candy's Apartment is your destination .
-This club is one of the pioneers of Sydney's nightlife - it's dark, red and funky, with two bars, antique-style furniture and a laid-back vibe full of cheering youngsters.
-Music is often what draws people here, with a mix of house, hip-hop and electro every weekend, the club also offers strong support to many local bands and DJs aspiring to make a name for themselves in the clubbing scene.
-Sydney.
+An underground hideout, an 1800s sewer system, and a mix of local bands and crazy lighting—what could be better?
+If partying until you drop is your idea of a good night out, then Candy's Apartment is your destination .
+This club is one of the pioneers of Sydney's nightlife : it's dark, red, and funky, with two bars, antique-style furniture, and a relaxed atmosphere filled with young revelers.
+The music is often what draws people here, with a mix of house, hip-hop, and electro every weekend, the club also provides strong support to many local bands and DJs aspiring to make a name for themselves in the Sydney clubbing scene.

 The Junction ![]()

-Many Sydney suburbs that lie outside the lockout area now enjoy a nightlife resurgence, such as Bondi Junction, a place that was known more for its huge shopping mall than its nightclubs.
-The Junction is now one of the hottest clubs - expect long lines of young revelers outside this spooky underground hall, which hosts live music performances, art exhibits, a bar and restaurant.
-This place also hosts some famous festivals, rappers and DJs, so you will often find long lines to get in.
+Many Sydney suburbs outside the lockdown zone are now enjoying a nightlife renaissance, such as Bondi Junction, a place that used to be known more for its huge shopping mall than its nightclubs.
+The Junction is now one of the trendiest clubs : expect long lines of young revelers outside this spooky underground venue, which hosts live music performances, art exhibitions, a bar, and a restaurant.
+This venue also hosts some festivals, rappers, and famous DJs, so you'll often find long lines to get in.

 Scruffy Murphy's ![]()

-Always busy and located over three floors, Scruffy Murphy's is one of Sydney's most popular nightclubs .
-The place is a pub-restaurant, a room for live music and a nightclub.
-Every night there is something different, from Karaoke to live bands, from DJs to sports on the big screen.
+Always busy and spread across three floors, Scruffy Murphy's is one of Sydney's most popular nightclubs .
+It's a pub-restaurant, a live music venue, and a nightclub all in one.
+Every night there's something different, from karaoke to live bands, DJs, and sports on the big screen.

 Oxford Art Factory ![]()

-(38-46 Oxford St, Darlinghurst, Sydney) Located on Oford Street, Oxford Arts is an established live music venue hosting incredible concerts in a relatively intimate space.
-Among the guests: international bands and artists, producers and electronic indie djs.
-Without a doubt one of Sydney's best live music clubs , with some of the best live entertainment and an always lively dance floor.
+(38-46 Oxford St, Darlinghurst, Sydney) Located on Offord Street, Oxford Arts is an established live music venue that hosts incredible concerts in a relatively intimate space.
+Guests include international bands and artists, indie electronic producers and DJs.
+Without a doubt, one of Sydney's best live music clubs , with some of the best live acts and a consistently lively dance floor.

 Freda's ![]()

-Hidden from view just off the busy main road in Chippendale, Freda is an alternative club that offers concerts by local bands and DJ nights, during which you can dance on the rustic and small dance floor.
-A paradise of oddities for alternative discotheque communities.
+Hidden from view just off the busy main road in Chippendale, Freda's is an alternative club that hosts concerts by local bands and DJ nights, where you can dance on the rustic, small dance floor.
+A haven of quirks for the alternative clubbing community.

-(105 Victoria Rd, Marrickville, Sydney) The Factory hosts a variety of musical events, parties, plays and more.
-From live music, to comedy to cabaret nights, something always happens here.
+(105 Victoria Rd, Marrickville, Sydney) The Factory hosts a variety of musical events, parties, theatre performances, and more.
+From live music to comedy to cabaret nights, there's always something happening here.

 The Soda Factory ![]()

-Located in Surry Hills, the Soda Factory is a small American-style bar with free live music almost every night and nightly parties of soul and disco music on weekends.
-Every Monday they show a few movies, while on Tuesdays they sell hot dogs for one dollar.
-An inviting and unpretentious industrial space, offering affordable cocktails and big classic hits, two ingredients that are always propitious to an always crowded dance floor and good party nights.
+Located in Surry Hills, the Soda Factory is a small American-style bar with free live music almost every night and late-night soul and disco parties on weekends.
+They screen films every Monday, and on Tuesdays they sell hot dogs for a dollar.
+An inviting, unpretentious industrial space, it offers affordable cocktails and classic hits, two ingredients that always make for a packed dance floor and a good night's party.

 Goros ![]()

-This Japanese bar transforms into a party spot as night falls, with free karaoke booths, arcade games and evenings with '00s and' 90s music.
+This Japanese bar transforms into a party spot as night falls, with free karaoke booths, arcade games, and '00s and '90s music nights.

 Tokyo Sing Song ![]()

-Great entertainment on the dark dance floor of this basement club.
-Furnished in an unusual style, Tokyo Sing Song guarantees unforgettable nights : from artistic performances to themed parties, you never know what kind of weird and wonderful evening awaits you here.
+Great entertainment on the darkened dance floor of this basement club.
+Decorated in an unusual style, Tokyo Sing Song guarantees unforgettable nights : from artistic performances to themed parties, you never know what kind of weird and wonderful night awaits you here.

 The Flinders ![]()

-Recently reopened, the Flinders is a small club much loved by the young people of Sydney that offers evenings based on house music.
+Recently reopened, The Flinders is a small club much loved by Sydney's young people that offers house music nights.

 Candelaria ![]()

-A true Latin night club that plays dance music in Spanish every Saturday night.
-This isn't a classic salsa venue, and the dancefloor is the same as any night club.
-The music varies between salsa and all other varieties of Latin music, with tons of pop, reggaeton and club hits.
-A place to go for a drink with friends and dance, located in the heart of Sydney's CBD.
+A true Latin nightclub that plays dance music in Spanish every Saturday night.
+This isn't your typical salsa venue, and the dance floor is the same as any nightclub.
+The music ranges from salsa to all other Latin genres, with tons of pop, reggaeton, and club hits.
+A great place to go for a drink with friends and dance, located in the heart of Sydney's CBD.

 The Club ![]()

-Another Sydney nightclub frequented by kids and teens under 25.
-An unpretentious place where you can dance and spend a party night and, why not, meet some beautiful Australian girls.
+Another Sydney nightclub popular with young people under 25.
+An unpretentious place to dance and party for a night, and perhaps meet some beautiful Australian girls.

 Frankie's Pizza by the Slice ![]()

-You would not think that a classic pizza restaurant located in the heart of the business district is also a club with classic rock music.
-When he's not putting local artists and international guests on stage in his basement room, his DJ is blasting old hits, from Zeppelin to Cheap Trick.
-It's one of the few great week-long options in town: Frankie's puts on live entertainment seven nights a week, coming alive with bubbly rock and roll every Friday, Saturday and Sunday until 3am.
-One of the favorite night spots for Sydney locals.
+You wouldn't think a classic pizza restaurant located in the heart of the CBD would also be a classic rock club.
+When he's not showcasing local artists and international guests in his basement room, his DJ is blasting oldies, from Zeppelin to Cheap Trick.
+One of the few great weekday options in the city, Frankie's puts on live entertainment seven nights a week, especially with lively rock and roll every Friday, Saturday, and Sunday until 3:00 AM.
+A favorite nightlife spot among Sydneysiders.

 Carmens Nightclub ![]()